Ranju2020/NovDemo/README.md

 # NovDemo
-This is my first demo repository
+This is my first git repository